Video walkthrough coming soon. A Loom video demonstrating this feature will be added here.

 White-label branding

 You can create magic links in two ways: From the Nectar platform: Go to Data Input > Connections and click the Generate magic link button.
 A dialog lets you optionally pre-fill the utility website URL, country, sites, utility types, owner email, data collection start date, and link expiration.
-Click Generate link and Nectar creates a unique URL that you can copy and send to your client via email, chat, or however you prefer.
+Click Generate link and Nectar creates a unique URL that you can copy and send via email, chat, or however you prefer.
 From the API: Call the create magic link endpoint programmatically.
 This is the approach most customers use when they want to embed the connection flow in their own application — like showing a “Connect your utility account” button inside your product that opens the magic link page.Tips for using magic links effectively

 - Include context in your email.
 When you send a magic link, briefly explain why you’re sending it: “We use a platform to collect your utility data automatically.
 Click the link below to securely connect your utility account — it takes about two minutes.”